CeadeS/PyTorchH5Dataset/readme.md

 Classical color jpg/png and multi channel tif files are crawled and stored in the dataset while meta data is stored into a pandas data frame.
-Metadata can be provided provided by a data frame or the file name.
+Metadata can be provided by a data frame or the file name.

 # Installation